 - Logical thinking

-Making Checkers More Educational
+Make Checkers for Kids Even More Educational

-- Players must answer a math problem before their turn
+- Players must answer a math problem before their turn.

-- Players must spell words before their turn
+- Players must spell words before their turn.

-- Use flash cards between turns
+- Use flashcards between turns.

-- Tape numbers or letters on the checker board squares.
+- Tape numbers or letters on the checkerboard squares.
 As your child lands on a square, he must read the letter or number before advancing.

 - For children who already know the basic numbers and letters, turn things up a notch by taping math problems or words on the squares.